joemiller/twitter-tools-wordpress/README.txt

 * Added WordPress HelpCenter contact info to settings page
 * Use standard meta boxes (not backwards compatible) for post screen settings
 * Change how Services_JSON is included to be compatible with changes in WP 2.9 and PHP < 5.2
+* Digest functionality is marked as experimental, they need to be fundamentally rewritten to avoid race conditions experienced by some users
 * Misc code cleanup and bug fixes

 Bit.ly plugin